jtykal/RallyBarCharts/README.md

 # RallyBarCharts
 Various old school bar charts - Productivity, Utilization, Story count/points, Task actual hours - per Iteration

+<B>jt-EnhancedVelocityChart.html</B><br>
+This is a customized version of the Enhanced Velocity Chart app that appears in the Rally app catalog.
+It differs in that it only includes iterations whose "EndDate < TODAY".
+The original chart include interations that end today ("EndDate <= TODAY").
+Removing today's iteration is consistent with the behavior of the Velocity Chart report and app.
+Furthermore, there is an issue where the app was counting story points accepted today as being AFTER the end of iteration, even though the iteration doesn't end until midnight.<br>

 <B>jt-ProductivityChart.html</B><br>
 This is a customized version of the Productivity Chart app that appears in the Rally app catalog.
 It computes team-level Productivity (Points/Hour) using PlanEstimate for "Accepted" User Stories divided by Capacity Hours (from Team Status) for each of the last X (default 10) Iterations (number of iterations is configurable in the app code by setting the <b>MAX_ITERATIONS</b> value).
 It ignores capacity hours for deleted/disabled users.
 It works only for Teams at the lowest level of the Project Picker -- it does not "roll-up" capacity total from sub-teams (although I am working on this as an update...)<br>